pramsey/crunchyblog/constraints/index3.md

-# Spatial Constraints with PostGIS
+# Spatial Constraints with PostGIS - Part 3

-Constraints are used to ensure that data in the database reflects the assumptions of the data model.

-* Do foreign keys match up to corresponding keys? (`REFERENCES`)
-* Are mandatory columns filled in? (`NOT NULL`)
-* Are unique values columns in fact unique? (`UNIQUE`)
-* Do other data quality rules pass? (`CHECK`)

-Why enforce data quality rules in the database, and not at the application tier?
-Because if you qualify all your data at the application tier, you have to duplicate **all that logic** whenever you add **another application** that writes to the database.

-If you are lucky enough to write a system successful enough to be in production for more than a couple years, the odds of multiple write applications proliferating rapidly converge to 100%.
-Enforcing core data quality rules in the database is a nice way to ground your system with solid assumptions about data integrity.

-Our interactive learning portal has a [whole section on the use of non-spatial constraints](https://learn.crunchydata.com/postgresql-devel/courses/basics/constraints), if you're interested.
-There's also a [video](https://www.youtube.com/watch?v=MAZ4EM8Up8w).
+If constraints in general have caught your interest, our interactive learning portal has a [whole section on the use of non-spatial constraints](https://learn.crunchydata.com/postgresql-devel/courses/basics/constraints), even a [video](https://www.youtube.com/watch?v=MAZ4EM8Up8w) walkthrough!

-What about spatial, though?
-Thanks to the magic of PostgreSQL run-time extensions, the `geometry` type is just another type and all the machinery of constraint checking works just as well for `geometry` as any other type.

-Here are a few examples of simple and complex constraints that spatial database users like to enforce on the geometry data.
+In our last installment, we covered the use of a [constraint trigger](https://www.postgresql.org/docs/current/sql-createtrigger.html) to enforce data quality by looking at geometry spatial relationships.

+For this installment, we'll start with basic relationships and then look at more complex use cases: deferred constraints, and full table-level data structures.

 ## Linear Network Constraints